Tomcariello/Squids/Readme.txt

 SQUIDS

-This is the plan from my perspective.
-I'm trying to list in order or priority but feel free to jump around & do things you find interesting.
+This is the plan.
+I'm prioritizing function over form to start with.
+Once things are working sufficiently I plan to tackle art/sound/etc.
-Once a item is done, '*' that line to indicate the task is completed.
+I reserve the right to change priorities as I see fit :-) Once a item is done, '*' that line to indicate the task is completed.

 V.01: Scaffolding